apache/dubbo-website/docs/en-us/dev/impls/config-center.md

 Dubbo CC also introduced concepts of `namespace` and `group` to better manage Key-Value pairs by group, those concepts are already built-in in many professional third-party configuration centers.
 In most cases, `namespace` is used to isolate different tetants, while `group` is used to divid the key set from one tetant into groups.

-Dubbo CC has currently supported Zookeeper, Nacos, Etcd, Consul, Apollo, next we will see how Dubbo CC is mapped to a specific third-party implemention.
+Dubbo CC has currently supported Zookeeper, Nacos, Etcd, Consul, Apollo, next we will see how Dubbo CC is mapped to a specific third-party implementation.

 ## Extension Interface